 Strategies for local SEO include adding locally relevant content, adding locally relevant anchor text in backlinks, and optimizing your local search engine business listings like Google My Business.

 It also involves increasing your number of citations — mentions of your business that point back to your Google My Business entry.
 This helps you rank highly on the Google “Map Pack,” some of the most valuable real estate on a local SERP.

-So are national brands shut out of this valuable and powerful SEO practice?
+Are national brands shut out of local SEO?
 Not at all.
 National brands can take advantage of local SEO by creating localized landing pages and Google My Business listings in every city they want to rank for.
 Smart SEO agencies take advantage of every avenue to rank and drive traffic.